Apply to Skyline College as a Veteran

 Steps to Enrollment

-Veterans can get help navigating the VA Educational Benefit application process by stopping by the Veterans Resource Center in Building 2, Room 2350.
+Veterans can get help navigating the VA Educational Benefit application process by contacting the Veterans Resource Center.

-The New Student Orientation, either online or in-person, will provide you with the information, resources, and tools you need to be successful at Skyline College.
-We offer an online orientation for students who cannot come to campus, although we highly recommend you schedule an in-person orientation through our counseling office located in Building 2.
+The New Student Orientation will provide you with the information, resources, and tools you need to be successful at Skyline College.

-Note: If you already have a college degree, you may not be required to do this step
+Note: If you already have a college degree, you may not be required to do this step.
+Consult email communication received from the college after your application has been processed.

 Note: If you have taken placement tests at a different Institution of Higher Education, or have taken classes at another Institution of Higher Education, please contact the Counseling Department.

 Counselors are here to help you navigate your educational experience and reach your goals.
-When you meet with a counselor you’ll discuss your placement results, select the courses that are right for you and create a thorough educational plan to help you map out your academic experience.
-Make sure to state that you'd like to see a Veterans Counselor.
+When you meet with a counselor you’ll discuss your educational goal, determine the courses that are right for you and create an educational plan to help you map out your academic experience.

-- Add/Drop courses and pay fees (fees may not apply - please speak with the VA Certifying Official if you plan to use VA Educational Benefits)
+- Add/Drop courses and pay fees (Note: certain fees may not apply if you are paying for your courses through a 3rd party payee.
+Please speak with the School Certifying Official if you plan to use VA Educational Benefits)

 - Access your student email

-If you plan to use VA Educational Benefits, you will need to submit the following documents to the VA Certifying Official* before your classes can be certified:
+If you plan to use VA Educational Benefits Chapters 30, 31, 33, 35, or 1606, you will need to submit the following documents to the School Certifying Official* before your classes can be certified:

 - Certificate of Eligibility** obtained from the VA after you have submitted the Veterans Online Application